mahmoudxkhaled/Flipbook-TurnJs/README.md

 # Flipbook-TurnJs

 This project allows users to view PDF files as an interactive flipbook.
-It leverages `pdfjs-dist` for rendering PDFs, `turn.js` for the flipbook effect.
+It leverages `pdfjs-dist` for rendering PDFs and `turn.js` for the flipbook effect.

 ## Features